efrecon/dockron/README.md

 The actions to perform on entities are taken from the command-line option `-rules`.
-Its value should be a white-space separated list of specifications, which needs to contain a multiple of 8 items.
-The items are taken in turns and are interpreted as described below:
+Its value should be a white-space separated list of specifications, which length depends on the value of the command-line option `-precision`.
+When `-precision` is seconds, the list should contain a multiple of 9 items and The items are taken in turns and are interpreted as described below:

+1. The second of the day (see below)
-1. The minute of the day (see below)
+2. The minute of the day (see below)
-2. The hour of the day (see below)
+3. The hour of the day (see below)
-3. The day of the month (see below)
+4. The day of the month (see below)
-4. The month number (see below)
+5. The month number (see below)
-5. The day of the week (see below)
+6. The day of the week (see below)
-6. The combination of an entity type and a glob-style pattern to match against the name(s) of the entity.
+7. The combination of an entity type and a glob-style pattern to match against the name(s) of the entity.
 When the type is not explicitely specified, it will be considered to target containers.
-7. The command to execute, e.g. `restart`, `pause`, as [available][1] from the API implementation.
+8. The command to execute, e.g. `restart`, `pause`, as [available][1] from the API implementation.
-8. Additional arguments to the command.
+9. Additional arguments to the command.

 For all the date and time related specifications, the component controller follows the `crontab` conventions, meaning that you should be able to specify "any" using `*`, but also intervals such as `0-5,14-18,34`, or "every 3" using `*/3`.
 The command to execute can be empty, in which case the arguments are used in a slightly different way as explained below.

+The value of the `-precision` command-line option will influence the number of necessary items in the `-rules` list.
+It is case insensitive and matches on the first letter, even though it is advised to specify using the entire word (prefer writing `seconds` rather than just `s`).
+The length of the list in `-rules` will vary with the value of `-precision` as follows:

+* When the precision is set to `seconds`, i.e. starts with the letter `s`, all 9 items need to be present in `-rules`.
+* When the precision is set to `minutes`, i.e. starts with the letter `m`, there should be only 8 items present in `-rules`, starting from #2 above, i.e. minute of the day.
+This is the *default* and also is how the UNIX `cron` utility works.
+* When the precision is set to `hours`, i.e. starts with the letter `h`, there should be only 7 items present in `-rules`, starting from #3 above, i.e. hour of the day.
+* When the precision is set to `days`, i.e. starts with the letter `d`, there should be only 6 items present in `-rules`, starting from #4 above, i.e. day of the month.

+**IMPORTANT NOTE**: `dockron` tries to cope with the time taken for talking to the underlying docker daemon.
+It also tries to minimise the number of calls to the API as much as possible.
+However, collecting relevant lists of resources (containers, configs, etc.) and mostly operating on these (e.g. restarting a container) takes time and calls are made synchronously.
+This means that when going down to seconds precision, it is highly possible that `dockron` will miss clock ticks because operations took too long time to execute.
+A workaround is to write rules that do not overlap over time when executing.

 #### Matching Types and Entities